dustinsoftware/dustinsoftware.github.com/index.md

 ---
 {% include JB/setup %}

 This is the personal blog of Dustin Masters.
-Read more about me on the [About Page](about).
+Read more about me on the [About Page](about) or check out my [StackOverflow Careers Profile](http://careers.stackoverflow.com/dustinmasters).

 ---